alexsol-design/tv-tools/README.md

 Once you have installed QC and Origami, just copy ``TV Tools`` folder to ``~/Library/Graphics/Quartz Composer Patches``.
 You're done.
 Happy prototyping!

 ## Feedback
-Any feedback's apreciated.
+Any feedback's appreciated.
 You can send me a tweet @alexslm or email at feedback@quartzfordesigners.ru.
 Also feel free to open an Issue on GitHub.

 2014 © Alex Sol • [Dribbble](https://dribbble.com/alexsol) • [Twitter](https://twitter.com/alexslm) • [quartzfordesigners.ru](http://quartzfordesigners.ru)